openaps/docs/docs/docs/Customize-Iterate/ifttt-integration.md

 ![IFTTT then](../Images/IFTTT_that.png)

-* Enter "maker" in the search field and click on the Maker Webhooks app
+* Enter "webhooks" in the search field and click on the Webhooks app

 ![IFTTT maker](../Images/IFTTT_maker.png)

-* Connect the Maker app
+* Connect the Webhooks app

 ![IFTTT maker connect](../Images/IFTTT_connect2.png)

-* Select the green "Make a Web Request" box
+* Select the blue "Make a Web Request" box

 ![IFTTT web request](../Images/IFTTT_webrequest.png)